Skip to main content

 How long does Invisalign treatment take?

-Can I eat with Invisalign aligners in?
+Can I eat and drink with my Invisalign trays in?

 How do I care for my Invisalign Aligners?